asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 ### Gaming Metrics

-[Ron Jeffries](http://ronjeffries.com/) has written an article about managing an agile team via metrics, [Do You want Crappy Agile](http://ronjeffries.com/articles/016-03/you-want/)?
-In it he discusses the risks of managing teams via metrics, and the natural progression to teams gaming the metrics.
+[Ron Jeffries](http://ronjeffries.com/) has written an article about managing an agile team via metrics, [Do You want Crappy Agile?](http://ronjeffries.com/articles/016-03/you-want/)  In it he discusses the risks of managing teams via metrics, and the natural progression to teams gaming the metrics.
 If teams are working as hard and as smart as they can and are being asked to increase velocity, for example, story point estimates will increase.
 If they are being asked to get more stories done, they will write smaller stories, etc.

 ## Agile Values at Stake

-When metrics are used to manage an agile team this results in team's gaming the metrics.
-This begins chipping away at transparency in the organization.
+When metrics are used to manage an agile team this results in teams gaming the metrics.
+This begins chipping away at trust and transparency in the organization.
 Furthermore, if metrics are used as a way to assert control over a cross-functional team the team loses ownership of their work and their ability to self-organize.
-If you really want to know if you agile teams are doing well, favor measuring outcomes over metrics.
+If you really want to know if your agile teams are doing well, favor measuring outcomes over metrics.

 ## Further Reading